-Advertising message — is an idea an advertiser wants to communicate to its target audience.
-Its goal is to make people perform the desired action.
-It can be registration in a service, purchase, reservation, etc.
+An advertising message is an idea an advertiser wants to communicate to their target audience.
+Its goal is to convince people to perform a certain action, such as registering, purchasing something, or making a reservation.

 Why is an advertising message important?

 - It allows you to skyrocket your brand awareness

 - It helps keep your customers engaged

 An advertising message is a bridge between your brand and its clients and prospects.
 Communicating the right idea at the right time and to the right people allows brands to build trustful and long-lasting relationships with their audience.
 Therefore, developing a killer advertising message can provide businesses with a lot of tangible benefits.
 Check them out below.

 - It allows you to skyrocket your brand awareness.
 Well-thought-out advertising campaigns go straight to the hearts of your clients.
 Companies that go beyond selling enjoy better brand awareness and recognition.
 For example, Canon launched a #selfieless campaign on Christmas Eve, which was symbolic.
 They encouraged people from all over the world to capture not themselves but their good deeds to share altruistic vibes and inspire.

 - It helps keep your customers engaged.
 Clients can stop buying from you just because you don’t interact with them.
 Hence, they simply forget about your company.
 However, targeted and highly relevant promotional offers will definitely strike the right chord with your audience.
 They will appreciate that you know their problems and offer the best solutions.

 - It educates your prospects.
 Leads are not ready to buy immediately.
 They may not fully understand the way your service works or how to make the most out of your products.
 Besides, they can get stuck at any stage of the sales funnel.
 Via an advertising message, you can offer them solutions to cope with their problems.
 As a result, you’ll be in the right place at the right time.